Bard Free Press

-The Bard Free Press (the Free Press) is a monthly college newspaper published by students of Bard College, a private liberal arts college in Annandale-on-Hudson, New York.
-The paper has a circulation of about 2,000 and is the only printed student newspaper at Bard.
-The paper was founded in 2000, by former student editors of The Observer, Bard's newspaper at the time.
+The Bard Free Press (the Free Press) was a monthly college newspaper published by students of Bard College, a private liberal arts college in Annandale-on-Hudson, New York.

+The paper was founded in 2000, by former student editors of The Observer, Bard's original college newspaper.
 The Free Press and the Bard Observer merged in 2008.

-To match the content with the form, issues of The Free Press are not organized according to traditional categories, sections, or columns.
-The articles, reports, investigations, think-pieces, and interviews are arranged and formatted differently for each issue.
-This fluid approach to formatting allows the editors to illustrate themes and craft cogent narratives that a traditional newspaper couldn't.
+The Free Press ceased publishing in 2020, in the wake of the COVID-19 pandemic.
+The Bard Observer, which had gone dormant in the wake of the 2008 merger with the Free Press, was reestablished in 2023.

+The paper has a circulation of about 2,000 and was the only printed student newspaper at Bard.

-The Free Press is run entirely by Bard College undergraduates, and has no faculty advisor.
+The Free Press was run entirely by Bard College undergraduates, and had no faculty advisor.
 All decisions on its content and operations are made by editors.